dgroomes/my-software/go/README.md

 General clean-ups, TODOs and things I wish to implement for this project

+* [ ] SKIP (no, I'm not doing any scoring/bonus at all) Consider ranking "exact matches" before fuzzy matches?
+If I type "rea" I want to see "README.md" appear before
+  "gradlew.bat".
+* [ ] Need to handle items that exceed the full height?
+* [ ] Workaround `./` parsing gap of the new Nushell parser.

+## Finished Wish List Items

 * [x] DONE Scaffold a "hello world" program
 * [x] DONE Implement `my-launcher`
 * [x] DONE Implement `my-fuzzy-finder`